merokudao/storekit-sdk/README.md

 This package is generated using Swagger CodeGen.
 More details on that follows the usage section.

+The versioning of this package is consistent with the API spec version.
+So if you are using OpenAPI Spec v 1.20, then the package should be `1.20`.

 **T O C**

 - [Install](#install)